ajax-lives/Incordnito/README.md

 # Incordnito
 A discord bot and webhooker written in Python converted to a Windows .EXE that allows to send and read end to end encrypted messages allowing for privacy inside Discord servers with the ability to generate and share keys to communicate with true privacy!

-Thank you for trying Incordnito V1.0, if you discover any errors of relevance, please report them on the github!
+Thank you for trying Incordnito, if you discover any errors of relevance, please report them on the github!
 --------------------------------------------
 Instructions: